mifurm/ghcopilot/README.md

 _"Generate a summary of the trip including dates, destination, activities, and accommodations."_
 - Enable export of trip plan to PDF or email.
 _"Add functionality to export the trip summary to a PDF or send it via email."_
+- Explain to me the whole code showing key things _"Explain to me the whole code showing key things"_
+- Draw a diagram using markdown to present the architecture of the solution _"Draw a diagram using markdown to present the architecture of the solution"_
+- Add a Dockerfile to repo
+_"Add a Dockerfile to repo"_
+- Create a Bicep file to create a simple infrastructure in Azure to host the app and deploy it using a container _"Create a Bicep file to create a simple infrastructure in Azure to host the app and deploy it using a container"

 📁 Project Structure
 ```